Starting Out

 After a decade of teaching in private studios and graduating with a Bachelor’s degree in dance, I wanted to take my work to the next level.
 I founded Jodie Randolph Dance as a home for research-driven, collaborative contemporary work.
 It was a “build it as you fly it” experiment that took off before I could really catch my breath.

 A year later, I created Young Dancers Initiative to expand access and opportunity for youth in the arts.
 This work grew out of my own experience as a student staring into the abyss of post–high school life, longing for space to explore, question, and belong.
-I wanted to help create that space for others.
+I wanted to create that space for others.
+During the later years of YDI, my main role was 1-1 mentorship with the students which eventually became the catalyst for pursuing a credential through the International Coaching Federation.

 In 2016, I chose to pursue my MFA in Choreography as a way to deepen my creative practice, which was expanding alongside my work as a teacher.
 That’s when everything went full throttle.